 With few exceptions, these plants need constantly moist, but not wet soil.
 If you can stick your finger into the soil all the way up to your third knuckle and it feels moist but not wet, there’s nothing to worry about.
 But if the soil is dry halfway to your first knuckle, add water.

 Mulch helps to retain water, but even still, you might want to invest in soaker hoses to make your life easier.

 You want to avoid planting in areas with soggy soil or standing water.
 Even though ferns like moisture, they generally grow in places where the water is always moving, not sitting.
 There are only a few species that will tolerate boggy soil.

 Overwatering can contribute to root rot or fungal issues.

 Somewhere with dappled shade on a slight slope so that any water moves through rather than sitting in the soil is going to be just about right.

 Whether grown in sun or shade, “they almost always want a high organic matter soil that’s moist,” says Richter.
 “A forest floor, for example, is ideal.
 The decaying leaves and understory lighting are just what they need,” he adds.

 Adding these ancient treasures to a landscape that mimics those conditions will likely offer the best chance of success for most varieties, Richter says.

-To provide indirect light, place near a north-facing window.
-Avoid south or west facing windows, because too much sunlight can scald the fronds.
+To provide indirect light, place them near a north- or east-facing window.
+Avoid south- or west-facing windows, because too much sunlight can scald the fronds.

 Other ways of increasing humidity include placing the pots on a water-filled, pebble-lined tray, placing a room humidifier nearby, or misting them occasionally.